vdudhaiy/stakeout/README.md

 - **Earnings & Revenue History** — bar charts with toggles for Growth %, Surprise %, and Actual values
 - **Peer Comparison** — normalized % change chart to compare stocks in the same industry or sector side-by-side
 - **Watchlist Management** — add and remove tickers from your personal list; stocks are organized by industry and sector tabs
+- **Portfolio Tracker** — log buy and sell transactions with FIFO cost-basis, track unrealized and realized P&L per holding, and export your full portfolio to Excel
 - **Health Dashboard** — monitor API latency with a rolling history chart so you know when data is stale

 ---